maximealive/VFD-Parameter-Automation/README.md

 - Wires/jumpers.

 ## Software
-Arduino IDE (all version should be ok)
+Arduino IDE (all version should be ok).

 ## Connections
 Each relay is connected to a single button on the VFD, as shown.
 The VFD keypad can be unmounted to access the buttons for soldering wires and connecting them to the relay module.